InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/error-handles.md

 #### Using snippet

 Use snippet processing for handling error.
-The following parameters can be used during the conversion process:
+The following parameters can be used during the error handling process:

 - `$code`: Error code.
 Note that it is always `O01-99999` when using the `AnyError` handler.
 - `$error`: Error object itself,